 The information in this article is covered in the StorageGRID Maintenance Guide of every release.
-For complete details on each release and the method of lumberjack collection, please refer to the maintenance guide for the release in question.
-The information in this KB, will provide the different methods available to obtain a lumberjack in each currently supported StorageGRID release.
+For complete details on each release and the method of lumberjack collection, refer to the maintenance guide for the release in question.
+The information in this KB will provide the different methods available to obtain a lumberjack in each currently supported StorageGRID release.

-Please note that the lumberjack collection tool is not designed to communicate with the external NAS Bridge node if utilized within your environment.
+Note: The lumberjack collection tool is not designed to communicate with the external NAS Bridge node if utilized within your environment.
 If your issues revolve around the NAS Bridge node, I recommend reviewing the How to troubleshoot StorageGRID NAS Bridge related issues

 Note: NetApp Support might ask you to forward relevant sections of application log files such as

 servermanager.log.
 Application log files can be quite large.
 To speed up the data transfer, send only the relevant portion of the files in a compressed format.
 Log files can be retrieved automatically with the Lumberjack tool or manually.

 How to automatically gather log files and system data